...

 Also check for following frequent issues:

-Devices that use TK103 protocol (port 5002) send 12-digit device identifier instead of IMEI.
-Usually it consists of 11 last digits from IMEI plus leading zero.
+2. Devices that use TK103 protocol (port 5002) send a 12-digit device identifier instead of IMEI.
+Usually it consists of 11 last digits from IMEI plus a leading zero.
 For example, if IMEI number is 123456789012345, the unique id would be 056789012345.
-The easiest solution is to register two devices, one with full IMEI and the other one with 12-digit identifier.
+The easiest solution is to register two devices, one with the full IMEI and the other one with the 12-digit identifier.

-If you have tried everything above and your device still doesn’t work, try manually identifying the protocol.
+If you have tried everything above and your device still doesn’t work, try manually identifying the protocol or contacting our support team.